Start your day off right

 Encounters & experiences

-Make your day out even more special with a close encounter with your favourite animal, become a keeper for a day, or learn how to capture that perfect shot on a wildlife photography course.
+Make your day out even more special with a close encounter with your favourite animal, or meet Santa in his magical grotto!

 Howletts Wild Animal Park is located in Bekesbourne, Kent in the South East of England, just three miles south of Canterbury.
 Easy to find by car or by public transport come and visit us today.
 Howletts is within approximately one and a half hours’ drive of most locations in Surrey, Sussex and Essex, and is within easy reach of London.